corda/corda/docs/source/azure-vm-explore.rst

 .. contents::

-https://testnet.corda.network enables a self service download link with a node preconfigured to join the Corda Testnet.
-This document will describe how to set up a virtual machine on the Azure Cloud Platform to deploy your pre-generated Corda node and automatically connnect to Testnet.
+This document explains how to deploy a Corda node to Azure that can connect directly to the Corda Testnet.
+A self service download link can be obtained from the https://testnet.corda.network.
+This document will describe how to set up a virtual machine on the Azure Cloud Platform to deploy your pre-configured Corda node and automatically connnect to Testnet.

 Pre-requisites
 --------------